AlphaSmart: Neo

 The Neo model was introduced in August 2004 and could hold more than 200 pages of text.
 Its LCD was 50% larger than the AlphaSmart 3000's display.
-Unlike the 3000, it didn't use fixed blocks for each character and therefore could display different font/point sizes, along with simple graphics.
+Unlike the 3000, it did not use fixed blocks for each character and, therefore, could display different font/point sizes, along with simple graphics.
 The Neo also ran a newer operating system that allowed for modular control of SmartApplets and a new version of AlphaWord (the word-processing SmartApplet), which allowed dynamic file resizing.
 The CPU was a 33 MHz DragonBall VZ, which is a 68000-based processor made by Freescale/Motorola.
 The Neo's chassis was a dark opaque shade of green with its form factor based on the Dana.
 It used the same optional NiMH battery pack as the AlphaSmart Dana.
 Initially, the Neo had several software bugs, such as a hard-to-see cursor and a text-stacking file corruption problem.

 In 2007, the Neo 2 added several minor upgrades to the original Neo and was the first unit released after AlphaSmart was acquired by Renaissance Learning.
 It added quiz functionality, using the 2Know!
 Toolbar, which was developed for the 2Know!
 Classroom Response System.
 Teachers could create, distribute, and score quizzes using the Neo 2.
 Neo 2 could also access Accelerated Reader quizzes and allow students to use network printers, when using the Renaissance Receiver accessory.

 Both the Neo and Neo 2 were discontinued by Renaissance Learning in late September 2013, although the company still offers support and software to existing users As of March 2014.